When London Became An Island

 Beyond the bridge you will arrive at City Road basin.
 In the 1820s Thomas Shepherd, a well-known topographical artist, published a series of pictures of the Regents Canal, one of which shows the City Road basin locks in a view which is still recognisable.
 Two hundred years ago the area was a 'green field' site that would have probably been developed for housing.
 However, the Regents Canal changed all that and after the opening, heralded by the firing of blank charges from artillery pieces, it went on to become the most important basin on the waterway, soon superseding Paddington.
 The main office of the company eventually moved here and shareholders (or proprietors or subscribers as they were then called) no doubt waited eagerly for the arrival of a copy of the annual Statement of Account to see how their investment was doing.
 Note the way in which the proprietors, in the covering letter, were urged to support the canal based coal trade (7).
 No smokeless fuel in the 1840s, of course.

 Today, with industry gone, the basin carries a more leisurely air and is the venue for the annual Angel Canal Festival (8), which has been running for over 30 years.
 The City Road end of the basin is now dominated by two tall apartment blocks but by the locks a café is a pleasant place to stop for a coffee and a little beyond is an area to sit and watch the towpath world go by at any time of year.
 On the adjacent wall you will see a plaque (9) erected to the memory of Crystal Hale, who worked hard to develop the basin as a facility for the use of young people.
-More information about Crystal Hale can be found by clicking on the Islington Boat Club button on the left.
-I am sure she would have been very pleased with a nearby quartet of mosaics.
+It remains the base of the Islington Boat Club and I am sure she would have been very pleased with a nearby quartet of mosaics.
 They were made by local children working with by artists and show different aspects of the canal.
 I found the one in photograph 10 particularly engaging.

 A short distance beyond the City Road basin is Wharf Road bridge and a pub, the Narrow Boat, that stands almost opposite Wenlock basin.
 A couple of years ago review of a new, shared ownership housing development overlooking the basin mentioned the fact that a downside was a lack of ‘immediate green space’ and that Victoria Park is the nearest substantial open space, even though it is two and a half miles away.
 The most direct route is, of course, along the towpath.
 Other attractions to the east are the Saturday Broadway Market and, on Sunday, both the Columbia Road flower market and the Victoria Park food market.
 Given the number of high density residential developments that have been built, or are being planned, in this area, the towpath is likely to get increasingly crowded, but at least they should provide customers for the itinerant boat shops.

-At this point look out for what you might take, at first glance, to be a standard blue plaque on a wall adjacent to the towpath (12).
-It is not, but it is a reminder that individuals, as well as organisations, have had an important role to play in maintaining the fabric of buildings in riparian areas and in keeping the towpath safe.
+At this point look out for what you might take, at first glance, to be a standard blue plaque (12) above another strip of towpath ‘greening’.
+The plaque is not standard, but a reminder that individuals, as well as organisations, have had an important role to play in maintaining the fabric of buildings in riparian areas and in keeping the towpath safe.

 A short distance beyond Wenlock basin there is a pedestrian bridge over the canal and it is worth walking up to this to look downstream.
-On the southbank, the older white buildings comprise Holborn Studios (13).
-A campaign mounted to save the buildings from redevelopment had widespread support and it appears they are safe - for the moment.
-The Friends of the Regents Canal, which has supporters in each of the boroughs through which the canal passes, constantly monitors planning permission applications and drums up support to oppose those it thinks are to the detriment of the immediate environment of the canal.
+On the southbank, the older white buildings comprise Holborn Studios (13), which is evidently Europe’s largest photographic studio complex.
+A campaign mounted to save the buildings from redevelopment had widespread support in which the Friends of the Regents Canal, a voluntary organisation that has supporters in each of the riparian boroughs, played a key role.
+The Friends of the Regents Canal constantly monitors planning permission applications and drums up support to oppose those it thinks are to the detriment of the immediate environment of the canal.

 Returning to the towpath and walking on from the bridge we will soon reach Sturts lock and after passing that we will enter the London Borough of Hackney.
 Each borough through which the waterway passes has impressed itself on the canal in different ways and once over the border you will find immediate changes to canal side furniture.
 We say goodbye to the litter-bins of Islington with their little cast metal canal barges, but there are imaginative signs by Hackney bridges.
 Some (14) indicate the route ahead (I am not sure if the estimated walking times between bridges are realistic) and others draw attention to various aspects of canal history, topography and ecology.

-Close to the triangle is Rosemary Branch, a well established pub and theatre (15).
-In keeping with the dynamic, arts-orientated communities that seem to occupy an increasing number of areas along or near the canal as we travel further east, this is a thriving place and so too are the small businesses that occupy the Thomas Briggs building to the right (16).
+Close to the triangle is Rosemary Branch, a well established pub and theatre (17).
+It was a venue for a performance of ‘Regents Canal - a folk opera’ that went on tour to celebrate the start of digging in 1812 (18).
+In keeping with the dynamic, arts-orientated communities that seem to occupy an increasing number of areas along or near the canal as we travel further east, Rosemary Branch is a thriving place and so too are the small businesses that occupy the Thomas Briggs building close by (19).
 No longer serving a single company the rooms and spaces have been taken up by a variety of small enterprises.
 It is good to see this kind of development for not so many years ago the building would probably have been demolished.
 So too might the Rosemary Works that, according to the fading sign on its wall once supplied all kinds of boxes.

 I am not 100% sure where the ‘Haggerston Riviera’ begins, but it is a reasonable assumption that it is at the Rosemary Branch theatre.
 To reach the main part of the riviera cross Bridport Place and start to walk down Baring Street, which runs parallel to the canal.
 After a hundred yards or so you will come to a tarmac path that runs above the towpath.
 On this stretch you will be able to see a new block of apartments across the water that, when it was being built, was advertised as offering ‘canal side living’.
 Attractive as it might seem today canal side living was not always regarded as a bonus and Counsellor Agar is the best example of a resistant local resident.
 Still, at least the new waterway network was generally quiet, one commentator in the late C18th referring to slumbering, drowsy canals.
 It was quite a different story when the railways arrived.
 In 1845 it was proposed to fill the Regents Canal and run a steam powered railway in its place, something which was happening all over the country.
 A group of promoters offered a million pounds to buy all the shares in the Regents Canal Company and after this was accepted an application was made to Parliament.
 But the proposal collapsed when adequate capital could not be raised.
 Imagine how different things would be today if the scheme had come to fruition.
 The Paddington to Limehouse railway may have become one more urban commuter line offering efficient transport but none of the amenity that the Regents Canal provides.